Chiral Light Front Perturbation Theory and the Flavor Dependence of the Light-Quark Nucleon Sea: III. Application to parton distributions

-Holtmann et al.~\cite{Holtmann:1996be} explained that the bare proton sea cannot be determined from experimental data, which includes contributions from the pion cloud.
+Holtmann et al.~\cite{Holtmann:1996be} explained that the bare proton sea cannot directly be determined from experimental data, which includes contributions from the pion cloud.
 They ultimately \cite{Szczurek:1997fr} used a fit to DIS data that included corrections for the pion cloud to determine the bare proton sea.
-We use their symmetric sea: $x q_{N0}^{\bar d}(x) =x q_{N0}^{\bar u}(x) = {0.217 (1-x)^{15.6} (1. + 0.625 x)}.$ This distribution is also used for terms Fig2 c for which the pion is in the air.
+We use their symmetric sea: $x q_{N0}^{\bar d}(x) =x q_{N0}^{\bar u}(x) = {0.217 (1-x)^{15.6} (1 + 0.625 x)}.$ This distribution is also used for terms of Fig. 2(c).